vaibhavgeek/uma-sdk-subjective/smart-contracts/README.md

-        bytes criteria; // Criteria of the content. uint256 assertTreshold; // The treshold for the assertion. uint256 valueTreshold; // Current value of Negation(Criteria) }
+        bytes criteria; // Criteria of the content. uint256 assertTreshold; // The treshold for the assertion. uint256 valueTreshold; // Current value of Negation(Criteria) address[] token1yes; // All the people asserted Yes for the token address[] token2yes; // All the people asserted No for the token }

 ```